-The Re Made Co. work has multiple components, including:
+The Re Made Co. work has multiple parts, including:

 RE MADE BRAND VIDEO

 Best Made’s “American Felling Axe” brand video presents Best Made founder Peter Buchanan-Smith describing the axe as “embedded in our DNA” and “a tool that builds America.”
 The video’s images and rhetoric provide a complex inventory of masculinity, from manly competence and conquest, and a commentary on the positioning of “craft” and “design” as tools to elevate the elite.
 My goal in recreating the video, the first action of the Re Made work, was to use Buchanan-Smith’s own words to reveal the farce of his claims.

 RE MADE SOCIAL MEDIA